equivalent/equivalent.github.io/_posts/til/2018-07-26-rails-52-credentials-tricks.md

 something is pushed on `git` it's there.
 Anyone with the copy of the repo has the encrypted file.

+So is it secure to store production credentials in Rails credentials ?

 Rails uses `AES 128-bit` for credentials and in theory it takes several decades to crack this encryption.

 There are many opinions on whether AES can be cracked.
 Short answer